jushih/Credit-Risk-Prediction/README.md

 # Modeling Credit Risk with Decision Trees
 The purpose of this project is to build a Decision Tree model that can predict credit worthiness.
 The model will be trained on the German Credit dataset available via the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)).
 The dataset contains 1,000 records and 62 features.
 One of the features describes the applicant's credit risk as either "Good" or "Bad".
 The other features are attributes related to the account or applicant, such as credit history, loan purpose, and employment duration.
 Because there is a surplus of attributes, feature selection will be performed to find the most optimal set of predictors.

 Decision Trees are algorithms that split features into branching paths to arrive at a prediction.
-Decision Trees are suited to datasets with many features and may perform better than Linear or Logistic Regression models.
+Decision Trees are suited to datasets with many features and can outperform Linear or Logistic Regression models.

-The results of this analysis will be presented.
+In this analysis, I start by implementing a simple decision tree model to serve as a baseline before trying advanced ensemble tree models.
+At the end, I will compare the accuracies of all my models and pick the top performing model.

-* Building a Decision Tree Model with Hyperparameter Tuning
+* Decision Tree Model with Hyperparameter Tuning
 * Visualization of the Decision Tree Model
-* Feature Importance with Random Forest
+* Random Forest - Bagging and Feature Importance
 * Advanced Decision Trees: Comparing Boosting-Based Algorithms

-The code used to generate the models can be found in the repo's [Jupyter Notebook](https://github.com/jushih/Credit-Risk-Prediction/blob/master/Predicting_Credit_Risk_with_Decision_Trees.ipynb).
+The code used to generate the models can be found in the repository's [Jupyter Notebook](https://github.com/jushih/Credit-Risk-Prediction/blob/master/Predicting_Credit_Risk_with_Decision_Trees.ipynb).

 ## Decision Tree Model